sunnyjandu/AI_Impact_on_Jobs/README.md

 ## Development Roadmap
 ### Challenges
-Installing and configuring the required packages sometimes caused version mismatches or errors.
+1. Installing and configuring the required packages sometimes caused version mismatches or errors.
-Strategy: I read the documentation, tried different installation methods, and used quick fixes—such as displaying Plotly figures directly in the browser—to keep the project on track.
+I read the documentation, tried different installation methods, and used quick fixes, such as displaying Plotly figures directly in the browser to keep the project on track.

-Challenge: Ensuring that the data analysis outputs were visualised according to the hypotheses.
+2. Ensuring that the data analysis outputs were visualised according to the hypotheses.
 Some visualisations initially did not make sense.
-Strategy: I adjusted the code as needed, and AI tools helped me understand the code and create visualisations that accurately supported the hypotheses.
+I adjusted the code as needed, and AI tools helped me understand the code and create visualisations that accurately supported the hypotheses.

-Challenge: Linking HTML outputs in a README so that they display directly in the browser.
+3. Linking HTML outputs in a README so that they display directly in the browser.
-Strategy: I researched GitHub’s behaviour and documented the limitation, with plans to fix it properly later.
+I researched GitHub’s behaviour and documented the limitation, with plans to fix it properly later.

 ### New skills or tools to learn next

-Skills: Deeper understanding of package management, virtual environments, and troubleshooting dependency issues.
+* Deeper understanding of package management and virtual environments

-Tools: GitHub Pages for hosting HTML outputs, advanced Plotly visualization techniques, and automation for deployment of interactive web content.
+* GitHub Pages for hosting HTML outputs
+* Advanced visualization techniques
+* Interactive web content
+* More Practice on Numpy and Pandas

 ## Main Data Analysis Libraries
 * Pandas: Data Analysis